 There are light weight plastic containers or heavy ceramic ones.
 It is entirely up to you and depends on your taste but please be practical.
 There is no point in getting a heavy ceramic pot for a balcony when there are plenty of light plastic containers and pots that can be used just as efficiently.

 If you buy a grow bag to plant your tomatoes in then you have bought the container and compost in one go.
 Or you could even improvise and use containers that are free by fixing up a barrel or bin that is no longer in use.

-I would recommend that you buy the best compost to fill your container that you can afford.
+I would recommend that you buy the best compost that you can afford.
 After all you will save money when you get a bumper crop of tomatoes.